reykjavikcity/webtools/README.md

 - `Intl.PluralRules`
 - `Intl.ListFormat`

-This provides usable (but not perfect) results, with some caveats listed below.
+This provides usable (but not perfect) results, with a few caveats that are listed below.

-To apply these patches, simply "side-effect import" this module at the top of your app's entry point:
+To apply the patch, simply "side-effect import" this module at the top of your app's entry point:

 ```ts
 import '@reykjavik/webtools/fixIcelandicLocale';